A 2020 “Most Affordable Eco-friendly College”

-The University of Maine at Farmington is committed to environmental stewardship.
-Recently, UMF added biomass to its existing geothermal commitment to further diversity its energy portfolio — a huge step toward the University becoming nearly fossil fuel-free.
+UMF added biomass to its energy portfolio — another huge commitment toward the University becoming nearly fossil fuel-free.

 As an educational institution, the University of Maine at Farmington is a recognized leader in promoting the sustainable use of the Earth’s resources.
 UMF demonstrates by its policies and practices that sustainable practices are an integral part of the campus culture.

 - The UMF Biomass Central Heating Plant is the largest single biomass hot water heating plant in Maine

 - It replaces 390,000 gallons (95%) of the heating oil formerly used to heat buildings on campus